peterparkedcar165/minecraft_mod_ideas/README.md

 ###### Speedy: Increase Movement Speed by 35%.
 [DONE]
 ###### Thorny: Increase Armor by 8.
 Attackers have 50% chance to receive damage based on 25% of the Armor of the mob.
 [DONE]
 ###### Venomous: Attacks apply a Deadly Poison II effect for 8 seconds.
 [DONE]
-###### Sporous: Players in a 4-block radius will suffer a Poison 1 for 2 seconds, and Nausea effect for 8 seconds, as long as they are in the range.
+###### Sporous: Players in a 4-block radius will suffer a Slowness 1 and Poison 1 for 2 seconds, and Nausea effect for 8 seconds, as long as they are in the range.
 [DONE]
 ###### Freezing: Attacks apply a Freezing effect for 8 seconds.
 [DONE]
 ###### Chilling: Players in a 4-block radius will suffer a Freezing effect for 2 seconds, as long as they are in the range.
 [DONE]
 ###### Tanky: Increase Armor by 12.
 Max Health by 100%.
 Knockback Resistance by 50%.
 [DONE]